pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

    > The [Backstage plug-in documentation](https://www.npmjs.com/package/@backstage/plugin-tech-insights-backend/v/0.5.12#adding-the-plugin-to-your-packagesbackend)
    > instructs you to create a constant for `techInsightsEnv` and then configure the router by using
    > `apiRouter.use('/tech-insights', await techInsights(techInsightsEnv))` all in the Backstage
    > source code.
-Because you are unable to modify the source code of Tanzu Developer Portal, the
+Because you are unable to edit the source code of Tanzu Developer Portal, the
    > next steps use a workaround.

 1. Get an instance of the `BackendPluginSurface` instead.
-This surface keeps track of all the backend plug-ins.
+This surface keeps track of all the back-end plug-ins.

    <!-- TODO: link to reference docs ESBACK-387 -->